tsedio/tsed/docs/configuration.md

 * `swagger` &lt;Object&gt;: Object configure swagger.
 See more on [Swagger](tutorials/swagger.md).
 * `debug` &lt;boolean&gt;: Enable debug mode.
 By default debug is false.
 * `routers` &lt;object&gt;: Global configuration for the Express.Router.
 See express [documentation](http://expressjs.com/en/api.html#express.router).
+* `validationModelStrict` &lt;boolean&gt;: Use a strict validation when a model is used by the converter.
+When a property is unknow, it throw a BadRequest.
+By default true.

 ### Logger
 #### Default logger